 By participating in various tournaments, members of the Society apply their problem solving skills by writing an appellate brief on a specific problem and then arguing their case before a panel of judges.
 These skills are invaluable to anyone contemplating a career in litigation.
 The practical experience gained through Moot Court is also invaluable to student’s employment prospects since many employers seek out students who are members of the Society.

-The first opportunity to become involved in the Moot Court Society occurs during second semester of a student’s first year of law school.
+The first opportunity to become involved in the Moot Court Society occurs during the second semester of a student’s first year of law school.
 Students that elect to participate will compete in the annual Feinrider First Year Competition.
 Students who are successful in this competition will become Candidates for Moot Court Membership.
 Additional opportunities to become a member will occur in the Fall semester each year and are open to second, third and fourth year students.
-Students that elect to participate will compete in the annual Feinrider Upperclass Competition.
+Students that elect to participate will compete in the Upperclassman Intramural Competition.
 Students who are successful in this competition will be invited to become a member of the Moot Court Society.

 Once a student becomes a member of the Society, they will have a chance to compete for a position on one of the Society’s traveling teams.
 The Society proudly sends teams each year to various competitions across the country.